 - Universal Life – Provides adjustable premiums and death benefits along with tax-deferred cash value growth.
 The policy is flexible.

-No Medical Exam Life Insurance for Truck Drivers
+No Medical Exam Life Insurance

 For truckers with severe pre-existing health conditions or a difficult driving record that may lead to denial for traditional insurance, no-medical policies offer guaranteed approval.
+There are two main types: simplified issue (few health questions, no exam) and guaranteed issue (no questions).

-Also referred to as guaranteed issue life insurance, you can qualify regardless of driving history, hypertension, heart disease, diabetes or other issues.
 The trade-off is significantly higher premiums (often 2-5 times more expensive) and lower coverage amounts.
 This should be considered a last resort if you are otherwise uninsurable.

 Group Life Insurance vs. Individual Life Insurance: A Critical Decision